-You enable FIDO2 registration in the Workspace ONE console when you configure FIDO2 authentication.
-You create an access policy registration rule that requires users to register their FIDO2 authenticator before they can authenticate through Workspace ONE Access.
+You enable FIDO2 registration in the Workspace ONE Access console when you configure FIDO2 authentication.
+You create an access policy registration rule that requires users to register their FIDO2 authenticator before they can authenticate through the Workspace ONE Access service.
 The first time that users log in to access an app that requires FIDO2 authentication, they are asked to register their FIDO2 authenticator.

 - Users navigates to the Hub catalog in a browser on their desktop and select a web app that requires FIDO2 authentication.

 - If a FIDO2 authenticator is not registered for the user, the user clicks Register your FIDO2 Authenticator in the login screen.